Cramlington: Local government

+Following the death of Cllr Mitcheson in August 2023, a by-election was held in the Cramlington East ward on November 16, 2023 and was won by Feona Bowey (Labour).

 Estates

 With the establishment of the new town, the area was arranged into estates, primarily with a designator of the part of the town in which the estate was to be found.